Trading Glass

 • Breakout candle with volume

-• Reversal wick → dumps into prior range
+• Reversal wick that dumps back into the prior range

 2. The Clean Pullback That Triggers a Flush